 Introduction of Vectis™ Brand of advanced counterbalance hinges.
-Successful entry into outdoor cooking market with Kamado Joe and other high-end grill manufacturers.
+Successful entry into outdoor cooking market with high-end grill manufacturers.
 Production of “Next Generation” Integrated Hinges for Sub Zero.
 Ergonomic keyboard mechanisms accepted for use by medical cart and healthcare furniture manufacturers.
 Increased manufacturing capabilities with addition of Swiss style turning centers, robotic welders, and most recently a true state of the art fiber optic laser.

 Growth in the luxury appliance and medical equipment markets.
 Designing and manufacturing built-in refrigerator and oven door mechanisms for the high end residential appliances, centrifuges, and blood analysis equipment.